 As a teacher, she has been hired nationally and overseas to teach to a variety of age groups on topics ranging from Music Theory, Music History, Vocal Pedagogy, Choral Methods and Musical Theatre.
 Joanne is active as both a solo and choral adjudicator, has worked in both the private and public school settings, and has attended vocal workshops with teachers from all over the world.
 She has worked at Fulton Theatre as a teaching artist where she is the musical director for the summer Broadway Junior performances and group classes such as the Triple Threat Week.
 She also has worked at the Dutch Apple, and Hershey Playhouse as a teaching artist.

 Currently, she teaches private voice lessons to approximately 100 students from her studio in Lancaster, Pa., where she works with students of all ages and abilities ranging from elementary school students to professional performers.
-She is one the faculty of Sight and Sound's Conservatory, as the Voice teacher, and Singing for the Stage instructor and as a professor for Eastern Mennonite University.
+She is on the faculty of Sight and Sound's Conservatory, as the Voice teacher, and Singing for the Stage instructor and is a professor for Eastern Mennonite University.
 With a passion for teaching, she enjoys adjusting to the individual needs and interests of students and feels that singing is a lifelong endeavor!
-She lives in Lancaster, PA.
-Her husband, Arthur, is the Superintendent of the Lebanon School District, and three daughters, ages 23, 21, and 19 all of whom are active musicians, dancers, models and professional performers.
+She lives in Lancaster, PA. with her husband, Arthur, who is the Superintendent of the Lebanon School District.
+She has three daughters, ages 27, 24 and 22 all of whom are or have been active musicians, dancers, models and professional performers.